tari-project/tari/RFC/src/RFC-0201_TariScript.md

 For Bob to claim his commitment, \\( C_b \\) he requires the blinding factor, \\( k_b \\), and his private key for the script.

-In this case, the script hash is analogous to an address in Bitcoin, or Monero.
+In this case, the script hash is analogous to an address in Bitcoin or Monero.
 Bob's wallet can scan the blockchain looking for hashes that he would know how to resolve.
 For all outputs that he discovers this way, Bob would need to know who the sender is so that he can derive the shared secret.
 This information can be obtained without needing to communicate with the sender, if she uses the offset public key, \\( K_{Ob} \\) as the key in deriving the Diffie-Hellman exchange.
-TODO: Is this secure?
-Otherwise, Bob needs some way of collecting Alice's pubkey.

 For Bob's part, when he discovers one-sided payments to himself, he should spend them to new outputs using a traditional transaction to thwart any potential horizon attacks in the future.